eead-csic-compbio/scripting_linux_shell/session1.md

 * cloning a repository
 * using package managers

-The latter is the preferred method when we want to track the collection of software that we have installed, including the specific versions, in a centralized fashion, which makes it more maneagable.
-Also, using package managers allow us to create different "views" or "environments" which we can switch to have a different collection of software available or "active" depending on the commands we want to run for a specific analysis or session.
-This "environments" are helpful also to share dependencies, for example if we want to install a software which requires other software, importing or loading an environment with the list of dependencies will make it easier to install.
+The latter is the preferred method when we want to track the collection of software that we have installed, including the specific versions, in a centralized fashion, which makes it more manageable.
+Also, using package managers allow us to create different *views* or *environments* which we can switch to have a different collection of software available or "active" depending on the commands we want to run for a specific analysis or session.
+This *environments* are also helpful also to share dependencies, for example if we want to install a software which requires other software, importing or loading an environment with the list of dependencies will make it easier to install.
 Examples of package managers are apt, yum, conda, npm, ...

 Other advanced options to organize, pack, distribute and run software include container systems, or containerization software, such as Docker or Singularity.
 But these are beyond the scope of this lesson.